lsy617004926/lsy617004926.github.io/_pages/about.md

 My background and history
 ======
 I received my Bachelor of Economics in Finance from the University of Science and Technology of China.
-After graduating, I joined a proprietary division of a hedge fund to research high-frequency trading strategies.
-Currently, I am a Master's student in Finance at the UBC Sauder School of Business.
+After graduating, I joined a proprietary division of a hedge fund, where I researched high-frequency trading strategies and alpha strategies in the Chinese stock market.
+Currently, I am pursuing a Master’s degree in Finance at the UBC Sauder School of Business.

 My study interest
 ======